App & Browser Testing Made Easy

 There are many advantages to providing an offline mode feature for apps, such as:

-• User Satisfaction: If a user loses internet connection, offline mode helps them continue with their work unhindered.
-This prevents data loss, and users can perform tasks without a stable network.
+• User Satisfaction: If a user loses internet connection, offline mode helps them continue their work unhindered.
+This prevents data loss; users can perform tasks without a stable network.

-• Battery Saving: When offline mode, it is paramount to ensure that all the functions utilize minimum mobile data.
+• Battery Saving: When offline mode, ensuring that all the functions utilize minimum mobile data is paramount.
 So such apps have fast loading speeds, efficient data storage, and RAM management, which extend your battery life.

-• Simplified Storage: When in online mode, apps depend on the server for data storage.
-But in offline mode, the burden on the server is reduced and needs to be updated only when necessary.
+• Simplified Storage: In online mode, apps depend on the server for data storage.
+But in offline mode, the server’s burden is reduced and must be updated only when necessary.
 A proper local database should be selected as required to store data.

 Why are New Apps Working Even in Offline Mode?

 It is stated that around $2.7 billion is lost yearly because of a bad network connection.
-Apps fail to load quickly, making 75% of users leave them and 45% say that they would not want to use such an app again.
-So business and tech stakeholders realized that they would need to focus significantly on offline mode app functionalities to increase revenue.
-Making certain features available for use while being offline makes sense in many ways.
+Apps fail to load quickly, making 75% of users leave them, and 45% say they would not want to use such an app again.
+So, business and tech stakeholders realized they would need to focus significantly on offline mode app functionalities to increase revenue.
+Making certain features available while offline makes sense in many ways.

-The Netflix mobile app is a famous example that allows users to download episodes and movies so that they can watch them at any time on their device without an internet connection.
-When users get such a well-rounded app experience, they will become loyal to your brand products.
+The Netflix mobile app is a famous example that allows users to download episodes and movies to watch them anytime without an internet connection.
+Users with a well-rounded app experience will become loyal to your brand products.
 That is why newer apps in the market want to incorporate and test their offline mode thoroughly.

 Testing a Mobile App in Offline Mode using BrowserStack App Live

-Given the unique offline features they provide, it is necessary to test these apps in a real-world context, such as low bandwidth speeds, low latency, and unstable networks.
-Fortunately, with BrowserStack App Live, you can go beyond the usual browser-OS-device combination and test out the Network Simulation feature.
+Given the unique offline features they provide, testing these apps in a real-world context, such as low bandwidth speeds, low latency, and unstable networks is necessary.
+Fortunately, with BrowserStack App Live, you can go beyond the usual browser-OS-device combination and test the Network Simulation feature.

 As an industry-first feature, your team can optimize the app performance for any network conditions through: